starshipmonkey/Eighty8/README.md

 ### Vision Detection
 1. The Grove Vision AI module continuously processes camera images using embedded machine learning
-2. When faces or people are detected, their positions and dimensions are calculated
+2. When faces or people are detected, their positions and dimensions are calculated and sent to the ESP32 over IC2
-3. This data is formatted and transmitted via ESP-NOW wireless protocol to the NodeMCU

 ### Target Selection
-1. The ESP32 receives detection data from the ESP32C3
+1. The ESP32 receives detection data from the Grove Vision AI V2
 2. Targets are categorized as either FACE or PERSON
 3. The system prioritizes:
    - Faces over people